mdn/content/files/en-us/mozilla/add-ons/webextensions/api/commands/onchanged/index.md

 Fired when the keyboard shortcut for a command is changed.

-The listener is passed the command's name.
-This matches the name given to the command in its [manifest.json entry](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands).
+The listener is passed an object containing the name of the command, its new active shortcut, and its old shortcut.

 ## Syntax